grafana/observability-workshop-breakouts/breakout_2_The-future-of-observability/breakout_2_exercise.md

 1. Is the product catalog service OOMing?
 How can you confirm if it is or isn't?
 1. Why is the recommendation service impacted by this issue?

 Great!
-You have finished these questions - to really understand why Asserts is awesome, try and solve these same questions without using it.
+You have finished these questions - to really understand why Asserts is awesome, try and solve these same questions without using it as you did with the apps in breakout 1.
 Let us know how you get on :)